| |

 -

-annual earnings per share.
-Because the P/E ratio is a
+share.
+Because the P/E ratio is a widely regarded

 -